-In the event that WIOA Youth Funds are awarded to new contractors in any or all of the counties in Region 2, beginning July 1, 2016, it is expected that new contractor staff will arrange for the following meetings (at minimum) in order to better serve youth who are continuing on in WIOA: an in-person meeting with previous contractor staff to discuss youth cases and an orientation meeting/ open house for WIOA youth and parents to introduce staff, explain any changes in the delivery of services, and address questions and concerns.
-Both meetings described above are expected to occur within 4-8 weeks of award notification for Program Year 2016.
+In the event that WIOA Youth Funds are awarded to new contractors in any or all of the counties in the local area, beginning June 1, 2020, it is expected that new contractor staff will arrange for the following meetings (at minimum) in order to better serve youth who are continuing on in WIOA: an inperson meeting with previous contractor staff to discuss youth cases and an orientation meeting/ open house for WIOA youth and parents to introduce staff, explain any changes in the delivery of services, and address questions and concerns.
+Both meetings described above are expected to occur within 4-8 weeks of award notification for Program Year 2020.